webplatform/docs-wpd/Projects/QASprints/2014-june/index.md

 <!-- Your name here... -->

 ==Article Blocks==
+<ins>  See the update above for information about the new article blocks, or go to the [[WPD:Projects/QASprints/2014-june/Sign-up |sign-up page]] to claim your block.</ins>

 The following articles have been assigned to each volunteer by breaking the alphabetical search results into blocks of 275 articles each: